-- a) The COS will provide the Governance Committee with progress reports 6 weeks after the end of each quarter so that results reporting is aligned with corporate planning and performance cycle.
-The Governance Committee will review the COS performance against the Plan and report to the board on a quarterly basis. - b) The Governance Committee will conduct an annual review of COS performance against the Performance Agreement as it relates to COS accountabilities and report to the board within 10 weeks following the end of the Fiscal Year.
-This review will include input from members of the board and major external stake holders and will be structured around the agreed Performance c) The Governance Committee will conduct a leadership competency assessment of the COS on behalf of the board in consultation with the CEO, every two years, at a time separate from the annual performance review.

-Agreement as it relates to COS accountabilities.
+- a) The COS will provide the Executive Committee with progress reports 6 weeks after the end of each quarter so that results reporting is aligned with corporate planning and performance cycle.
+The Executive Committee will review the COS performance against the Plan and report to the board on a quarterly basis. - b) The Executive Committee will conduct an annual review of COS performance against the Performance Agreement as it relates to COS accountabilities and report to the board within 10 weeks following the end of the Fiscal Year.
+This review will include input from members of the board and major external stake holders and will be structured around the agreed Performance Agreement as it relates to COS accountabilities.
 This assessment will be provided to the CEO to include in the COS overall yearly assessment and pay at risk award.